ChrisWilliamson24/SQL-code/README.md

 # SQL-code
 This is where I will store SQL code that I have used for projects etc...
 Also, for some of these projects I will have done Tableau dahboard or visualizations.
-To access these as well as other visualizations click [here] (https://public.tableau.com/app/profile/chris.williamson4774/vizzes).
+To access these as well as other visualizations click [here](https://public.tableau.com/app/profile/chris.williamson4774/vizzes).